Homerchik/webserver_monitor/README.md

 writes metrics, recieved from Kafka, to PostgreSQL;

 #Testing and Running
-To run tests, you need to start swarm
+To run tests, you need just to run pytest, after fetching all python dependencies
 ```
-docker-compose up
+pytest
 ```

-To run metrics publisher you need to run
+To run metrics publisher you need
 ```
 python3 -m src.main.prod_runner --config-dir configs
 ```
 where configs is directory with config-files for publisher

-To run metrics consumer you need to run
+To run metrics consumer you need
 ```
 python3 -m src.main.cons_runner --config-dir configs
 ```
-where configs is directory with config-files for publisher
+where configs is directory with config-files for consumer

 #Configuring